Syria probe mission on hold amid security fears - Journal du Cameroun

 Syria’s ally Russia was given prior notice and the missiles struck mostly empty buildings, in what many analysts saw as a hollow move that allowed all sides to save face.

-The strikes were conducted on the day the OPCW inspectors arrived in the country with a mandate to determine the circumstances of the alleged chemical attack.
+The strikes were conducted just hours before OPCW inspectors arrived in the country with a mandate to determine the circumstances of the alleged chemical attack, but not to say who is responsible.

-Damascus invited the mission and has consistently denied using chemical arms that day.
-Moscow has relentlessly accused the West and medics in Douma of staging the attack.
+Damascus has consistently denied using chemical arms on April 7 and invited the OPCW to investigate.
+Its ally Moscow has accused the West and medics in Douma of staging the attack.

-Now the future of the mission launched by the OPCW, which won the Nobel Peace Prize during earlier efforts to destroy Syria’s chemical stockpile, looked more uncertain than ever.
+Now the future of the mission launched by the OPCW, which won the Nobel Peace Prize in 2013 for its efforts to destroy Syria’s chemical stockpile, looked more uncertain than ever.

 “At present, we do not know when the FFM team can be deployed to Douma,” the OPCW chief said.